Can I leave my motorbike or dirt bike in the rain?

 Many issues can arise from your bike being too hot, too cold, rained on, or all of the above.

 The worst enemy to your bike is rain.
+Does rain damage motorcycles, you may be wondering?
 Rain can cause rust and corrosion and that type of damage is hard to come back from.
 If you live in an area where it rains a lot or is humid, leaving your motorcycle or dirt bike outside may cause it to corrode more quickly than if it was inside.
 Rain can cause rust to the chain as well as the breakdown of bearings and bolts.
-Not to mention the rapid demise of your bike’s factory finish.
+Not to mention a motorcycle left in the rain will see a rapid demise of its factory finish.

 The type of destruction the elements can cause depends on an array of variables.
 If your bike is new, between 5-10 years, it probably has better seals than a 20-year-old bike.